-The goodwill and other intangible assets (such as intangible assets for infrastructure services resulting from business combination) recognised on the statement of financial position of the Issuer (which were $\notin$ 1,920,516 thousand and $\notin$ 1,415,383 thousand, respectively, as at 31 December 2017 and 31 December 2016) represented 54.4% and 55.6% respectively, of the Group's total non-current assets as at 31 December 2017 and 31 December 2017 and 31 December 2016, respectively.
-As of such dates, any further acquisitions may result in the recognition by the Issuer of additional goodwill or other intangible assets.
+The goodwill and other intangible assets (such as intangible assets for infrastructure services resulting from business combinations) recognised on the statement of financial position of the Issuer (which were €1,904,332 thousand and €1,920,516 thousand and €1,415,383 thousand, respectively, as of 31 December 2018, 2017, restated and 2016) represented 42.5%, 48.6% and 55.6% of the Group's total non-current assets as of 31 December 2018, 2017, restated and 2016, respectively.
+Any further acquisitions may result in the recognition by the Issuer of additional goodwill or other intangible assets.

-Under the International Financial Reporting Standards as adopted by the EU ("IFRS-EU"), the Issuer is required to amortise certain intangibles over the useful life of the asset and subject its goodwill and certain of its intangible assets to impairment testing rather than amortisation.
+Under International Financial Reporting Standards as adopted by the EU ("IFRS-EU"), the Issuer is required to amortise certain intangibles over the useful life of the asset and subject its goodwill and certain of its intangible assets to impairment testing rather than amortisation.
 Accordingly, on at least an annual basis, the Issuer assesses whether there have been impairments in the carrying value of the Issuer's goodwill and certain of the Issuer's intangible assets.
 If the carrying value of the asset is higher than its fair value, then it is written down to fair value by the recognition of an impairment loss in the income statement.
-An impairment of a significant portion of goodwill or other intangible assets could have a material adverse effect on the Issuer's statement of financial position, which in turn could have a material adverse effect on the Group's business, prospects, results of operations and financial condition.
-As of 31 December 2017 and 31 December 2016, the Issuer concluded that there was no need to make any provision for impairment of goodwill and intangible infrastructure for MNOs.
+An impairment of a significant portion of goodwill or other intangible assets could have a material adverse effect on the Issuer's reported results of operations and the equity reflected on the Issuer's statement of financial position, which in turn could have a material adverse effect on the Group's business, prospects, results of operations and financial condition.
+As of 31 December 2018 and 2017, the Issuer concluded that there was no need to make any provision for impairment of goodwill and intangible infrastructure for MNOs.

-The historical consolidated financial information of the Issuer is not representative of its current financial condition and ordinary results of operations due to recent transactions that the Issuer has entered into and which may affect the comparability of historical and future financial performance
+The historical consolidated financial information of the Issuer is not fully representative of its current financial condition and results of operations due to recent transactions that the Issuer has entered into which may affect the comparability of historical and future financial performance